kennytv/list-of-shame/README.md

 * [Yooniks](https://www.mc-market.org/members/126711/), "The embodiment of MCM" - If you feel like you have too much money and you are looking for horrible, closed-source forks of Bungee/Spigot, Yooniks is your guy.
 He's so good that even MCM banned him for being an ass.
 * [ClearLagg](https://www.spigotmc.org/resources/clearlagg.68271/), "Use one of ClearLagg's many utilities to make lag" - Causes more lag than it removes and doesn't even know its own name.
 * [CMI](https://www.spigotmc.org/resources/cmi.3742/), "Over 280 must have bugs for your server!" - A (non-)substitute for EssentialsX for the people that think paid=good.
-* [Songoda](https://songoda.com/marketplace), "The one stop sketchy marketplace for Minecraft plugins" - Because it doesn't get more sketchy than Songoda.
+* [Songoda](https://songoda.com/marketplace), "The one-stop sketchy marketplace for Minecraft plugins" - Because it doesn't get more sketchy than Songoda.
 * [NeruxVace](https://neruxvace.net/), "Money ain't got wings!" - Minigames network that won't let anything stand in the way of its urge for "success".
 Whether it's paying developers, or simply following up on (legal-)agreements - Noah Kemm doesn't need any of that!
 * [Mortal Mines](https://mortalmines.com/), Network that mass DM bots discord servers to gain players for a pay2win prison server.
 Alexander Didio (aka LizardZ or Energy) has owned and killed OPMines, Sparkverse, WickedSkies, FrostyMC, and Jurassic Mines after two months once their playerbase has been milked dry.
 * 1.8, "An outdated version of Minecraft with more security issues than features!" - Hasn't been updated in [over 6 years](https://howoldisminecraft188.today/).